GTD Getting Things Done

 GTD or Getting Things Done is a time management methodology to help improve productivity.

-David Allen’s book Getting Things Done GTD classifies it as a work-life management system giving you the power to clear your mind, while sharpening focus, so enabling you to accomplishing more.
+David Allen’s book Getting Things Done GTD classifies it as a work-life management system giving you the power to clear your mind, while sharpening focus, so enabling you to accomplish more.
 Simply put bring order to chaos.

 Creating a technique of getting all your to-dos done by going through a systematic series of steps.